Diversity, Equity, Inclusion, and Belonging

 - The Global Atlantic Community, led by the Atlantic Institute, includes seven interconnected Atlantic Fellows programs, including Atlantic Fellows for Equity in Brain Health, each committed to different aspects of equity.

-- The founding sites of GBHI are dedicated to instilling the ideals of DEB in our respective communities.
+- The founding sites of GBHI are dedicated to instilling the ideals of DEIB in our respective communities.
 Read more about efforts to build welcoming and supportive communities at UCSF and Trinity.

 - Diversity, Equity, Inclusion, and Belonging Training is part of the training for GBHI community members.